thanita47/thanita47/README.md

 - 4th-year IT Student @ University of Phayao
 - Interested in AI/ML, NLP, and Cybersecurity
-- NLP Research: Online Threat Message Classification on X (Twitter) Using Machine Learning and NLP
+- University Project: Online Threat Message Classification on X (Twitter) Using Machine Learning and NLP

 ## Skills
 - **Languages**: Python, SQL, Bash